rcdexta/flxbx/README.md

 ## Usage

-`Flxbx` defined two components to describe flexbox specification for parent container as well as child components.
+`Flxbx` defines two components to describe the flexbox specification for parent container as well as child components.

 Consider the layout below: